 Jeff M. Giordano's deep interest in psychology, anthropology, and culture led to film school at the University of North Carolina: School of the Arts - School of Filmmaking.
 Giordano became the first Documentary Directing Major at the University.
 Jeff’s thesis film The Sheriff won two awards: Director’s Choice at the Black Maria Film Festival and a Special Jury Award at the Provincetown International Film Festival.

 Since 2004, Giordano has interviewed over 160 people for various documentary productions.
-Contact him for freelance documentary projects, podcast host positions and filmmaking consultations at: info(at)jeffmgiordano.com
+Contact Jeff for interviewer positions and artistic consultations at: info(at)jeffmgiordano.com